SecureSECODAO/dao-documentation/README.md

 # SecureSECO DAO documentation

-this is the readme
+this is the readme for the SecureSECO DAO documentation.
+This documentation was made using [nextra's](https://nextra.site/docs) docs theme.

 ## Quick Start

 ## Local Development

-First, run `pnpm i` to install the dependencies.
+First, run `npm i` to install the dependencies.

-Then, run `pnpm dev` to start the development server and visit localhost:3000.
+Then, run `npm run dev` to start the development server and visit localhost:3000.

 ## License